Viewing Storage Arrays

 You can import or export storage array discovery jobs using an Import/Export Excel file.

-- Select Tools > Imports/Exports (xls) from the Device42 main menu, and then select Autodiscovery – Create Storage Array Autodiscovery Jobs > Download Sample Excel File.
+Select Tools > Imports/Exports (xls) from the Device42 main menu.
+Locate the Autodiscovery – Create Storage Array Autodiscovery Jobs row and click Download Sample Excel File.